 - Use tools to help you cite sources and improve your grammar

-- Write and revise in your preferred word processor, then copy and paste into WordPress, and add links and images if desired.
+- Write and revise in your preferred word processor, then copy and paste into WordPress.
+(To paste cleanly, consider the hidden “paste as text” button, which will be demonstrated in class).
+Add supplemental links and images if desired.
 See WordPress tutorial.

-- Prepare for open-book interpretive exam #2 on Monday May 7th at 6:30pm in our classroom.
+- Prepare for open-book interpretive exam #2 on Wednesday (not Monday) May 8th at 6:30pm in our classroom.
 Will be same number of questions and format as exam #1, but a longer time period (up to 3 hours if needed; most will finish sooner).
 The exam may address any topic on the syllabus, but items from the second half of the course are more likely to appear.

 - Presentation: What I Believe: Making Sense of Education Reform